acorbin3/Baby-Words---Alexa-Skill/alexa_overview/README.md

 # List of different interestin things from Alexa
+1. Profiles - Create Voice profiles for each person in the house.
+Seperate todo list per different people.
-1. Change the Wake word
+1. Change the Wake word -  Alexa, Amazon, Computer or Echo
 1. Connect to external devices like speakers or lights, coffe machines
-1. Routines
+1. Routines - Multiple actions to 1 command.
+Example "Good night" that will lock the doors, turn off the lights, lower the thermostat temperature and play your Flash Briefing.
 1. Play music
-You can play music using different streaming services like Spotify, amazon music, pandora, Audible, iHeartRadio Settings > Music & Media > Choose default music services
+    1. You can play music using different streaming services like Spotify, amazon music, pandora, Audible, iHeartRadio
+    1. Settings > Music & Media > Choose default music services
-1. Play music on all speakers
-You can play music on all speakers using an Audio Group
+1. Play music on all speakers - You can play music on all speakers using an Audio Group
 1. Adding alexa skills at echo.amazon.com, or by voice, or by the alexa skills app
     1. Crystal Ball Skill
     1. Batman adventure game